fbpx Skip to Content

 Great resources for avoiding being a lukewarm Christian:

-3. Personalized Prayer Journal
+3. Prayer Journal

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-Tuesday 11th of April 2023
+Tuesday 17th of October 2023

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-Pray With Confidence is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Pray With Confidence is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.